 My first real foray into exercising for fun as an adult happened when I started going to Zumba classes with friends towards the end of college.
-As someone who has no dancing talent whatsoever, I was surprised by how much fun Zumba was, and I looked forward to it every week.
+As someone who has no innate dancing talent whatsoever, I was surprised by how much fun Zumba was, and I looked forward to it every week.

-It wasn’t long after that I started strength training regularly, and my view of exercise began to shift permanently.
-It took time, but the slow realization that moving my body in certain ways felt good and didn’t have to be about looking good was life changing.
+It wasn’t long after I started Zumba that I added strength training to my life as well, and my view of exercise began to shift permanently.
+It took time, but the slow realization that moving my body in certain ways felt good and didn’t have to be about looking good changed my life.

 - “Pick up the pace!
 That cookie is not going to burn itself off!”